"America deserved 9/11, dude. Fuck it, I'm saying it."

 That quote got Hasan Piker banned from Twitch for a week.
 It also captures everything that makes him the most polarizing political voice on the internet.
 Not because he said it.
 Because he refused to fully walk it back.

 Every day, from 11 a.m. to 7 p.m.
 PT, the 6'4" bodybuilder sits at his desk and rages against the machine to hundreds of thousands of viewers.
 A sitting congressman called him a terrorist sympathizer.
 Others praise him as the Left's answer to Joe Rogan.
-He raised over $2 million for earthquake victims in a single stream.
+He's raised millions for disaster relief in single streams.

 Love him or hate him (and most people do one or the other), you have to ask: what drives someone to spend a decade screaming into the void while building the biggest political audience on Twitch?